-The term “HDR” has been floating around the gaming scene for a while now, but only recently did monitors actually capable of displaying true HDR became available to the average consumer.
+The term “HDR” has been floating around the gaming scene for a while now, but only recently did monitors actually capable of displaying true HDR become available to the average consumer.

-So, what is HDR and is it worth the investment?
-What’s more, should you prioritize HDR over a higher resolution?
-We will answer that right below!
+So, what is HDR?
+Is it worth the investment?
+Should you prioritize HDR over a higher resolution?

 What Is HDR?

-The abbreviation stands for “high-dynamic-range”.
-It has been used in photography for quite some time now, and it has one singular goal: displaying images with lighting that is as realistic as possible.
+The abbreviation HDR stands for “high-dynamic-range.”
+This term has been used in photography for quite some time now, and it has one singular goal: displaying images with lighting that is as realistic as possible.

-Essentially, HDR improves the contrast between light and dark areas, while also enhancing the lighting and the appearance of the displayed colors in a way that is meant to make them more vibrant and make them seem closer to how you’d see colors in real life.
+Essentially, HDR improves the contrast between light and dark areas while also enhancing the lighting and the appearance of the displayed colors.
+It does so in a way that is meant to make colors look more vibrant and seem closer to how you’d see them in real life.

 HDR Hardware and Software Requirements

-On Windows, it merely needs to be enabled in the Display settings menu, which can be reached by right-clicking on the desktop and selecting it from the drop-down menu.
+On Windows, HDR merely needs to be enabled in the Display settings menu, which can be reached by right-clicking on the desktop and selecting it from the drop-down menu.
 The HDR option will only appear if a display that actually supports HDR is connected.
-As for consoles, it is pretty much the same deal – just navigate to the display settings of your console and enable HDR.
+As for consoles, it’s pretty much the same deal — just navigate to the display settings of your console and enable HDR.